openlawteam/docs/docs/review-tool/README.md

 ### Editor

-The text editor allows add/fix variables that were not identified during Entity Classification and Variable Renaming steps.
+The text editor allows the option of adding/fixing variables that were not identified during Entity Classification and Variable Renaming steps.

 <center>
     <img src="./img/editor.png" alt="Editor" />
 </center>

-You can add new variables, remove lines and fix variables names in the text, after you finish your edits the review is ready to be uploaded.
+You can add new variables, remove lines and fix variables names in the text.
+After you finish your edits the review is ready to be uploaded.

 ---